Teofimo Lopez: Lopez vs. Commey

-Unified lightweight champion
+Undisputed lightweight champion

 Lopez vs. Lomachenko

-In September 2020, Lopez agreed to fight unified WBA (Super), WBO, and The Ring champion, Vasiliy Lomachenko, on October 17 at the MGM Grand in Las Vegas.
+In September 2020, Lopez agreed to fight unified WBA (Super), WBO, WBC (Franshise) and The Ring champion, Vasiliy Lomachenko, on October 17 at the MGM Grand in Las Vegas.
 It was the first major fight since the outbreak of the COVID-19 pandemic.
 With no live audience, Lopez defied the odds with a stunning upset victory as he beat the highly-regarded Ukrainian by unanimous decision to unify the lightweight division and maintain his unbeaten record, with the judges' scorecards reading 116–112, 117–111 and 119–109.
 The first seven rounds saw Lopez staying behind his jab and going to the body, with his opponent offering very little in response.
 In the second half, Lomachenko started coming out more offensively, landing more punches.
 However, in the final round, Lopez landed 50 of 98 punches thrown (51%), the most an opponent has landed on Lomachenko in a round.
 According to CompuBox stats, Lomachenko landed 141 of 321 thrown (44%), while Lopez landed 183 of 659 thrown (28%).

 Lopez declined to give Lomachenko a rematch, explaining that “everybody [in Lomachenko’s camp] was being a dick to me, my father.
 He [Lomachenko] didn’t want to put a rematch clause in our contract."
-In the wake of his victory, Lopez asserted that he is the undisputed lightweight champion, despite not holding the WBC belt.
+In the wake of his victory, Lopez asserted that he is the undisputed lightweight champion, despite not holding the traditional WBC belt.
 However, the claim was contested by many boxing analysts and fans, as the 'Franchise' version of the WBC title won by Lopez against Lomachenko lacks recognition from a large portion of the boxing community, including Devin Haney, recognized by others as the holder of the legitimate WBC lightweight title.